EmotiBit/EmotiBit_Biometric_Lib/py/examples/device_tapdetector_example/README.md

 # Tap Detector

 ## About
-The tap detector is designed to take input from two different sources of data and to "match" them together by detecting taps between the two devices.
+The tap detector is designed to take input from two different sources of data and to "align" them together by detecting taps between the two devices.
 For example, two devices recording at the same time can be tapped against each other.
 Then, the resulting data files from both devices can be used with the tap detector to find the corresponding taps in either file so that their timestamps can be aligned.
 Data smoothing is done using a hann filter, whose window is specified by the user for each source of data.

 Within this directory, there are three examples: